kekchpek/UnityMVVM/README.md

 <p></p>

 UnityMVVM is based on widely known MVVM pattern of application structure.
-It is layeredd architecture pattern, where all objects are supposed to be a part of a specific logical layer.
+It follows a layered architecture pattern, where all objects are supposed to be a part of a specific logical layer.
 UnityMVVM by default supports three layers - View(Interaction), ViewModel and Model.

 <p align="center">
 <img align="center" src="https://github.com/kekchpek/UnityMVVM/assets/18449140/14d5ae95-75bf-4038-9893-02a02c61d6e0"/>
 </p>

 - View(Interaction) layer contains Unity3d objects, that are responsible for content displaying.
 These objects also could handle interactions with user like buttons clicks and interactions with UnityAPI like `OnCollisionEnter`, `OnTriggerEnter` methods and Unity3d physics handling.
-This layer is not supposed to store any data about its state or buisnes logic. **View layer objects are childs of `ViewBehaviour` class.**
+This layer is not intended to store any data about its state or business logic. **View layer objects are childrens of `ViewBehaviour` class.**
 - ViewModel layer contains the data about View objects state.
-It responsible for handling input from View layer and contain logic of hanling Model layer entities state changing. **ViewModel layer objects are childs of `ViewModel` class.**
+It is responsible for handling input from View layer and contain logic of handling Model layer entities state changing. **ViewModel layer objects are childrens of `ViewModel` class.**
-- Model layer contains buiseness logic, interaction with persistent storage, network or domain model.
+- Model layer contains business logic, interaction with persistent storage, network or domain model.
 Model layer objects could have any type.

-The specific thing about UnityMVVM approach is that every View object has only one ViewModel object.
+The specific thing about UnityMVVM approach is that each View object has only one corresponding ViewModel object.
 So every entity(units, windows, popups and whatever you want) are a View-ViewModel pair.
 ViewModel could have dependency on any number of model layer entities.

 <p align="center">
 <img align="center" src="https://github.com/kekchpek/UnityMVVM/assets/18449140/ab00b2d5-fd5a-4bee-a237-cc7dd5ea0c81"/>